zachhannum/the-word-of-iron/manuscript/chapter_9.md

 "For now, at least, not all Entra is gone.
 But where it was once in abundance, now is terribly scarce, found only in the smallest of quanitites.
 Residuals of an age long past.
 To most, almost gone and *gone* are indistinguishable.
 But for some, they have an extraordinary gift, and aptitude to sense these residuals, and, in some cases, harness them.
 Annet is one of such disposition.

 "The Scathe, are, by many definitions, an perversion against the natural order of the world as we know it.
 I do not know when they came about, only that it was some time after the Dark Age began.
-They worship a dark god---it has gone by many names, but the one you may be familiar with is Odeth.
+They worship a dark god—it has gone by many names, but the one you may be familiar with is Odeth.
 A Scathe is created when a human makes, willingly, a deal with Odeth.
 With this pact, they are free to *consume* the Entra within others in a way that gives them power far beyond mortal capabilities.
 What their greater scheme is, I do not know.
 But one thing is clear: they are growing in numbers.
 All across Ilris and beyond, individuals like Annet are being taken.
-Individuals that I have kept a careful eye on---and yet they manage to spirit them away all the same.
+Individuals that I have kept a careful eye on—and yet they manage to spirit them away all the same.
 I fear the capabilities of a Scathe with the innate talent of someone like Annet."

 "So, what?
 They are going to turn her into one of these... things?" asked Len.